filhei/OpenMP/report.md

 2. position_in_file tracks the position in the file of the first sequence of cells.
 3. file_content is used to temporary store information that is being read.
 - First the function checks if position_in_file equals zero or if we are at the end of the file.
 If the first case is true, it means that no sequence of start points has been read.
 If so the first block of the matrix must be obtained.
 Using fread the sequence of cells is stored in file_content.
 Then, str2point extracts the cells and saves the positions in start points.
 Since we are at a diagonal, the end points will be identical to the start points and they are copied from start_points using memcpy.
 Now, consider the second case in the if statement to be true.
 This means that we have reached the right side of the matrix.
 Then we must find a new sequence of start points so we seek in the file to find the next diagonal block to read.
 Then the sequences are stored as before.
 However, being at the end of the file can also mean that the whole matrix has been traversed.
 If bytes_read is 0 it would indicate that the end of the matrix has indeed been reached and the function can return 2 to signal this.

-If position_in_file is non zero and the end of the file has not been reached, then a new block of entries can be found immediately to the right in the cell matrix.
+-If position_in_file is non zero and the end of the file has not been reached, then a new block of entries can be found immediately to the right in the cell matrix.
 Hence the sequence of start points must not be updated, only the end points.
 In this case, it is certain that a rectangular block of cells has been obtained in contrast to within the if statement, where only the elements in the upper triangular block are relevant.
+-Parsing char values to coordinates of a point is done in parallell to increase perforance

 ### calc_block
 - Finds the distance between all points in a rectangular block of the cell matrix.